CodeOp-tech/fspt33-scaffolding/README.md

 ---

-## Push Your Repositories to GitHub
+## Git and GitHub

-Once you have created both your server and your client:
+Once you have created both your server and your client, it's time to create a Git repository, and push it onto GitHub:

 1. In your terminal, make sure you are in your root project folder (i.e. not inside `server` or `client`).